writethedocs/www/docs/conf/atlantic/2024/news/tickets-grants.rst

 .. _virtual sponsorship prospectus: https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/sponsors/prospectus/

-We will still run the `job fair <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/job-fair/>`_, helping documentarians and organizations connect with each other.
 Check out the sponsorship prospectus for more details and to reserve your spot today.

 Looking forward to seeing you all in our virtual space!